 Ranch House Restaurant (currently Freeway Café): 1547 E Third Street – Leon was eating with Denny Cordell and Carla Brown (Blue’s Mother) at the Ranch House Restaurant at 3rd and Trenton just across the street from The Church.
 While sitting in the circular booth, Carla saw the “for-sale sign” on the stone-structured Church – they crossed the street and while climbing up the steps, realized that “The Church Studio” would accomplish Leon’s vision to do all genres of music and help musicians fulfill their dreams without all the Los Angeles record company restrictions and entanglements.

 The Church Studio: 304 S Trenton – Leon purchased the Church in 1972, converted it to a recording studio and it became the Tulsa home of Shelter Records.
 The brick Gothic Revival structure was built in 1915 as the Grace Methodist Episcopal Church and the exterior permastone was added in 1953, although the church at the time ran out of money and only partially covered the original brick.
 The building was listed on the National Register of Historic Places in 2017 due to its significance to American music culture and as the heart of the Tulsa Sound.
-The Church Studio will open in the summer of 2021 as a recording studio, event center, audio engineering school, music venue, exhibit space and archive of items relevant to Leon Russell, other Tulsa Sound musicians and local musical history.
+The Church Studio will open in 2022 as a recording studio, event center, audio engineering school, music venue, exhibit space and archive of items relevant to Leon Russell, other Tulsa Sound musicians and local musical history.
 Daily historic tours will be available.

 Mural of Space and Time: 304 S Trenton – In November of 2020, Jeks, Brian Lewis replicated 8 Leon Russell-inspired oil paintings by P. S. (Patrick) Gordon commissioned by Teresa Knox and painted on 190 feet of the Mac’s Electric building wall just East of The Church Studio.
 A mini documentary of the making of the mural was shown at Circle Cinema in January, 2021 as a local piece of the Sundance Film Festival and can be seen here: https://www.youtube.com/watch?v=tr-IU2oRwGE “My goal is to pay tribute to Leon Russell’s legacy and the investment he made in his home town in 1972, when he turned an old church into a recording studio,” Teresa Knox said.